studian/RoboND-HW02-Kinematics-Project/writeup_template.md

 ![alt text][image6]

-* However in the IK_server.py we use the code below from the tf library which calculate these formulas for us.
+* However in the IK_server.py I use the code below from the tf library which calculate these formulas for us.

 ```python
 alpha, beta, gamma = tf.transformations.euler_from_matrix(np.array(R3_6).astype(np.float64), "ryzy")